 The elementary gifted education program is a state program designed to meet the educational needs of students who demonstrate a high degree of intellectual ability, talent, and/or creativity.
-Teaching and learning focus on developing cognitive learning, research and reference, and metacognitive skills at each grade grouping, using principles of differentiation.
+Teaching and learning focus on developing cognitive learning, research and reference skills, and metacognitive skills at each grade grouping, using principles of differentiation.

+Gifted eligibility criteria are set by the state of Georgia.
 Students obtain eligibility through three of the four established criteria in the areas of achievement, mental ability, creativity, and motivation.
 The referral and placement process is coordinated by the school's Gifted Eligibility Team and county testing diagnosticians for consideration for formal evaluation.
 Parent permission will be obtained before any formal evaluation is begun, and parents will be notified in writing regarding their child's eligibility for the gifted education program.